Martu-t/Martu-t/README.md

 - 📈 I enjoy making analyses and predictions
 - 🌱 I’m currently learning Spark
 - 👯 I’m looking to collaborate on any data engineer or data analytics project
-- 📫 How to reach me: ma.tarantino@hotmail.com
+- 📫 Feel free to send me an email: ma.tarantino@hotmail.com
 - ⚡ Fun fact: I am from Argentina, but I travelled around the world for many years.
 I lived in Ireland for one year and in New Zealand for 3 years.